sins621/obsidian_notes/Programming/Front-end/CSS/CSS.md

 }
 ```

 In this example our paragraph tag containing "White Text" will be styled white while other paragraph tags in our document will be styled yellow.
-By combining the class name `inner-box` and the element on line 4 of our CSS snippet we can target specifically the paragraph tag nested inside an element with that specific class.
+By combining the class name `inner-box` and the element on line 4 of our CSS snippet we can target specifically the paragraph tag nested inside an element with thjat specific class.

 There are multiple ways of combining CSS Selectors that all select html elements in different ways.